-1 01111 TO-Á (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURITIES EXCHANGE GE ACT OF 1934 For the quarterly period ended June or e 30, 2021 ☐ TRANSITION REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURITIES EXCHANGE GE ACT OF 1934 For the transition period from Commission File Number: 001-3 to 34963 LPI Financial Holdi ings Inc. (Exact name of registrant as specified in its its charter) (State or other Delaware In of incorporation or organization) 20-3717839 (I.R.S.
-Employer Identification No.) 4707 Executive Drive, San Diego, Califor ornia 92121 (Address of Principal Executive Offices) (Z (Zip Code) (800) 877-7210 (Registrant's telephone number, including a area code) Securities registered pursuant to S ection 12 2(b) of the Act: Title of each clas Common Stock - par value \$0 - Trading Symbol(s) share LPLA Name of each exchange on which registered The Nasdaq Global Select Market 2 months (or for such shorter period that the registr filed by Section 13 or 15(d) of the Securities Exchange trant was required to file such reports), and (2) has be 405 of thi eractive Data File required to be submitted pursuant to hs (or for such shorter period that the registrant was ompany.
-See the definitions of "large accelerated fi ated filer, a non-accelerated filer, smaller reporting filer," "accelerated filer," "smaller reporting company," Large Accelerated Filer Non-accelerated Filer X □ Accelerated Filer Smaller Reporting Company Emerging Growth Company with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+(Mark One)

+🗵 QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 r

+For the quarterly period ended September 30, 2021

+$\square$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to Commission File Number: 001-34963

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+20-3717839 (I.R.S.
+Employer Identification No.)

+4707 Executive

+Drive, San Diego, California 92121

+(Address of Principal Executive Offices) (Zip Code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common Stock - par value \$0.001 per share Trading Symbol(s) LPLA Name of each exchange on which registered The Nasdaq Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. x Yes o No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). x Yes o No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large Accelerated Filer х Accelerated Filer

+Non-accelerated Filer Smaller Reporting Company

+Emerging Growth Company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o